zovoilis-lab/Flye/docs/USAGE.md

 Typical value is 3k-5k (and down to 1k for datasets with shorter read length).
 Intuitively, we want to set this parameter as high as possible, so the repeat graph is less tangled.
 However, higher values might lead to assembly gaps.

-In some *rare* cases (for example in case of biased read length distribution) it makes sense to set this parameter manualy.
+In some *rare* cases it makes sense to manually increase minimum overlap for assemblies of big genomes with long reads and high coverage.

 ### Metagenome mode

 Metagenome assembly mode, that is designed for highly non-uniform coverage and is sensitive to underrepresented sequence at low coverage (as low as 2x).
 In some examples of simple metagenomes, we observed that the normal (isolate) Flye mode assembled more contigious bacterial consensus sequence, while the metagenome mode was slightly more fragmented, but revealed strain mixtures.
 For relatively complex metagenome `--meta` mode is the recommended way.

+### Haplotype mode

+By default, Flye (and metaFlye) collapses graph structures caused by alternative haplotypes (bubbles, superbubbles, roundabouts) to produce longer consensus contigs.
+The option `--keep-haplotypes` retains the alternative paths on the graph, producing less contigouos, but more detailed assembly.

+### Trestle

+Trestle is an extra module that resolves simple repeats of multipicity 2 that were not bridged by reads.
+Depending on the datasets, it might resolve a few extra repeats, which is helpfu;
+for small (bacterial genomes).
+Use `--trestle` option to enable the module.
+On large genomes, the contiguity improvements are usually minimal, but the computation might take a lot of time.

 ### Reduced contig assembly coverage